vatesfr/xen-orchestra/docs/resources_delegation.md

 Groups are a set of users.
 You can use groups to apply permissions/ACLs on a whole set of users, instead of repeating superfluous operations on multiple users separately.

-Groups can be created and managed in the "Groups" view inside "Settings" menu.
+Groups can be created and managed in the "Groups" view inside the "Settings" menu.

 1. Create a group by giving it a name
 2. Edit this group and add users in it

-Any group can be edited as you like after its creation.
+Any group can be edited as needed after its creation.

 ![](./assets/groups.png)